lymingtonprecision/cdc-init/README.md

 are posted before being read and published to Kafka; and `"queue-table"` the backing table for that queue.

-Note that `"table"` must be schema qualified and will normally be in the IFS application owner schema whereas `"queue"` and `"queue-table"` should _not_ be schema qualified and will be created in the default schema of the user under which the service is running.
+Note that all three references (`"table"`, `"queue"`, and `"queue-table"`) must be schema qualified.
+The `"table"` will normally be in the IFS application owner schema whereas `"queue"` and `"queue-table"` should be in a schema dedicated to change data capture (typically the default schema for the account under which the service is running.)

 If the `"table"` name (the non-schema qualified basename of the table) exceeds 22 characters then a `"table-alias"` **must** be provided (it